Community ophthalmology

 The failure of hospital-based eye care to provide preventive services for at-risk populations as evidenced by the high rates of blindness due to preventable causes.
 Moreover, government institutional-based public health facilities were not equipped to prevent or treat the at-risk populations because the system-wide infrastructure lacked personnel capable of delivery of services for eye health education and eye health care.

-Historically, public health departments had staff of physicians, epidemiologists, biostatisticians, environmentalists and perhaps microbiologists.
+Historically, public health departments had staff of physicians, epidemiologists, biostatisticians, environmentalists and perhaps microbiologists..
 The disciplines included in public health services were maternal and child health, nutrition, family planning, and sanitation and environment.
-Hospital and public health institutions viewed ophthalmology (i.e. eye care services) as tertiary health care to be delivered solely by ophthalmologists.
-The basic public health services included pediatricians, obstetricians, gynecologists, family practice physicians, environment/sanitation specialists as well as nurses and midwives but no ophthalmic assistants.
+Hospital and public health institutions viewed ophthalmology (i.e., eye care services) as tertiary health care to be delivered solely by ophthalmologists.
+The basic public health services included pediatricians, obstetricians, gynecologists, family practice physicians, and environment/sanitation specialists, as well as nurses and midwives, but no ophthalmic assistants.

 In the discipline of community ophthalmology, the new cadre of personnel known as eye health care workers, eye health care educators, or ophthalmic assistants are trained to provide eye care and blindness prevention services at the village or door-to-door level.

-For example, in villages with endemic trachoma the eye care health workers would educate families about the importance of sanitation and handwashing and also provide access to eye drops.
-In areas with high rates of blindness due to cataract this cadre of personnel would educate families about the cure for blindness due to cataracts with eye surgery.
-Changing the belief that blindness is an inevitable consequence of aging requires community eye health education about curable blindness and preventable blindness which is still so necessary in many parts of the world.
+For example, in villages with endemic trachoma, the eye care health workers would educate families about the importance of sanitation and handwashing and also provide access to eye drops.
+In areas with high rates of blindness due to cataracts, this cadre of personnel would educate families about the cure for blindness due to cataracts with eye surgery.
+Changing the belief that blindness is an inevitable consequence of aging requires community eye health education about curable blindness and preventable blindness, which is still so necessary in many parts of the world.

-Community ophthalmology teachings include the concept of primary eye care which has been advocated as both as a stand-alone health service as well as a new integral component of basic health services or public health services.
+Community ophthalmology teachings include the concept of primary eye care, which has been advocated as both a stand-alone health service and a new integral component of basic health services or public health services.

 This new concept has been shown to be a sight-saving blindness prevention strategy.